sean-ww/small-php-app/README.md

 ### Functionality

 * As a user I want to enter a destination url and receive a shortened url in return
+* As a user I want to be redirected to the destination url after visiting the shortened url